 Vought F6U-1 Pirate model in 1/72 scale by Admiral ( AZ model )

-The Chance Vought F6U Pirate was typical one of the earliest jets developed after the second world war, pioneer of the jet age for the US Navy.
-Development started during the war and the swept wing concet was still unknown.
-The Pirate prototype used one of the first american jet engines, the Westinghouse J34.
-It was quite unreliable .
-For the US Navy, some 30 aircraft were ordered in 1947.
-The Pirate had one of the earliest ejection seats and special were the vertical fins fitted on the stabilizer.
+The Chance Vought F6U Pirate was typical one of the earliest jets developed after the Second World War, pioneer of the jet age for the US Navy.
+Development started during the war and the swept wing concept was still unknown.
+The Pirate prototype used one of the first American jet engines, the Westinghouse J34.
+It was quite unreliable and underpowered.
+The type was by the US Navy ordered in 1947.
+The Pirate had one of the earliest ejection seats and special were the vertical tail fins fitted on the stabilizer.
+It also used "metalite" as material consisting of aluminium skin with resin-balsa core.

 to US NAVY VX-3, an operational evaluation squadron based at Naval Air

-also fitted with a swept wing for higher speed like the Panther.
-Only 30
+also fitted with a swept wing for higher speed like the Grumman F9F Panther.

 Decals are a bit simple and the stars-and-bars